OpenOCL/openocl.github.io/get-started.md

 Here is a step-by-step guide:

 * Get [CasADi](http://casadi.org) version 3.3 (or newest 3.4 but it is untested) for Matlab or Octave and follow the installation instructions on their page.
-* Add the main CasADi directory to your Matlab path, not including subdirectories: `addpath "path/to/casadi"`
+* Add the main *CasADi* directory to your Matlab path, not including subdirectories: `addpath "path/to/casadi"`
 * Download [OpenOCL v3.01 alpha (zip)](https://github.com/JonasKoenemann/optimal-control/archive/v3-01-alpha.zip), unzip and add the folder to your path: `addpath "path/to/optimal-control-3-01-alpha"` Again do not include not the sub-directories!
 * Run the StartupOCL.m script: `StartupOCL`
 * Run one of the examples, e.g.: `mainRaceCar`

 ### Tutorial

 In this guide you will learn how to implement a system model and an optimal control problem with *OpenOCL*.
-You can open the examples in separate tabs in your browser.
+You can open the linked examples in separate tabs in your browser.
 Also check out the [API docs](https://openocl.org/api-docs/) for a more detailed vision into the functions signatures.

 #### Defining a system model
 Have a look at the [VanDerPolSystem.m](https://github.com/JonasKoenemann/optimal-control/blob/master/Examples/01VanDerPol/VanDerPolSystem.m) in the Examples folder.
-The system is implemented by inheriting from the System class.
+The system is implemented by inheriting from the OclSystem class.
 You need to implement the two methods `setupVariables` and `setupEquation`.

 **setupVariables**